Shaun Russell

 Education

-Shaun Russell is a Senior Lecturer working in the fields of early modern literature, book history, and composition.
-Though he has a keen interest in early modern drama, his current research delves into questions of intention (authorial and otherwise) as it pertains to mid-seventeenth-century editions of poetry.
+Shaun Russell is a Senior Lecturer working in the fields of early modern literature, book history, and editorial theory.
+Though he has a keen interest in early modern drama, his research frequently engages with questions of intention (authorial and otherwise) as it pertains to early modern editions of poetry.
 Why certain editions were published, and who made those decisions is key to understanding why poems look the way they do, and why we're even able to read them at all.
 His work also focuses on the nature of early modern criticism, and frequently revisits long-lingering critical assumptions made about works of the period.
-Representative publications include “Shakespeare’s Sonnet 145 and the Challenges of Legacy Criticism,” forthcoming in Critical Survey 36.3, and “Superliminare and the Textual Authority of the Williams Manuscript of George Herbert’s Poems” in George Herbert Journal 43, published in 2022.
+Recent conference presentations have engaged with Shakespeare, Herbert, Milton, and Katherine Philips, while representative publications include “Shakespeare’s Sonnet 145 and the Challenges of Legacy Criticism,” in Critical Survey 36.2, and “Superliminare and the Textual Authority of the Williams Manuscript of George Herbert’s Poems” in George Herbert Journal 43.
+Additionally, an article on the editorial tradition of Shakespeare's Sonnet 146 will appear in Studies in Philology in 2025.

-To date, Shaun has taught twenty-eight courses at OSU, including some of the following:
+To date, Shaun has taught forty courses at OSU, including some of the following: